OfficeDev/office-js-docs-pr/docs/powerpoint/office-mix/guidelines-for-creating-labs-for-mix-using-labsjs.md

 The labs.js library is included with the LabsJS SDK.
 Alternatively, you can reference the labs.js library on a CDN at  <code>https://az592748.vo.msecnd.net/sdk/LabsJS-1.0.4/labs-1.0.4.js</code>.
 Note that the production version of your lab must reference the version stored on the CDN.

+> [!NOTE]
- >**Note**:  In addition to the JavaScript file (labs-1.0.4.js), we provide a TypeScript definition file of the labs API (labs-1.0.4.d.ts).
+> In addition to the JavaScript file (labs-1.0.4.js), we provide a TypeScript definition file of the labs API (labs-1.0.4.d.ts).
 The definition file was built against TypeScript version 0.9.1.1.

 ### Callbacks and error handling